Manifolds with nonnegative curvature operator of the second kind: The Curvature Operator of the second kind

 where $S^2_0(V)$ denotes the space of traceless symmetric two-tensors on $V$.
 The map $\mathring{R}$ defined in \eqref{eq R ring} then induces a symmetric bilinear form

 by restriction to $S^2_0(V)$.
-Note that if all the eigenvalues of $\mathring{R}$ restricted to $S^2_0(V)$ are bounded from by $\kappa \in \R$, then the sectional curvatures of $R$ are bounded from below by $\kappa$.
-It should be noted that $\mathring{R}$ does not preserve the subspace $S^2_0(V)$ in general, but it does, for instance, when $R$ has constant Ricci curvature.
+Note that if all the eigenvalues of $\mathring{R}$ restricted to $S^2_0(V)$ are bounded from below by $\kappa \in \R$, then the sectional curvatures of $R$ are bounded from below by $\kappa$.
+It should be noted that $\mathring{R}$ does not preserve the subspace $S^2_0(V)$ in general, but it does, for instance, when $R$ is Einstein.